JimDuggan/Data-Science-for-OR/README.md

 # Data-Science-for-OR
-Supporting resource of OR Society Course Data Science for Operational Researchers using R
+Supporting resource for the OR Society Course Data Science for Operational Researchers using R